d03n3rfr1tz3/hass-divoom/README.md

 Requires Python 3.14 or newer, since that's what the Home Assistant version behind `pytest-homeassistant-custom-component` in `tests/requirements_test.txt` needs.

-The second step resolves the requirements that Home Assistant itself pins for the components this integration imports, straight from the manifests of the installed HA version.
-The resulting `requirements_ha.txt` is generated.
+The second step generates `requirements_ha.txt` from the requirements that Home Assistant pins for the components this integration imports, taken from the manifests of the installed HA version.

 bash/Linux/macOS:
 ```bash